trtd56/RFCX/docs/share_teams_20210209.md

 - Negative label `-1` when 3 or more 5-fold models are predicted to be NEGATIVE_THRESHOLD or more.
 - Other than the above `0`

+I use pseudo positive label only now.
+The pseudo negative label did not work for me.

+my re-labeling code is here:

 ### cycle re-labeing

 I imporove label by repeat re-labeling and training.